PesPav/PesPav/README.md

 ###

+👨‍🎓 Graduated:
-<p align="left">👨‍🎓 Graduated:<br>2021 with a Bachelor's degree in Software Engineering from VolSU.<br>2024 a Master's degree at ITMO University in the field of Infocommunications and Digital Media.<br>📚 I'm currently learning DevOps && DevSecOps</p>
+- 2021 with a Bachelor's degree in Software Engineering from VolSU.
+- 2024 a Master's degree at ITMO University in the field of Infocommunications and Digital Media.

+📚 I'm currently learning DevOps && DevSecOps

 ###